USask International Travel Registry (ITR)

 Insurance

-All USask students who travel abroad must obtain a supplemental health insurance and show proof of this on the International Travel Registry.
+All USask students who travel abroad must obtain a supplemental health insurance prior to their travels outside of Canada.
 It is very important that your insurance provides coverage for the entire duration of your trip from the moment you leave until you are back in Canada.
 Your insurance must also be valid in all countries you are planning to visit.
 Also, familiarize yourself with the terms and conditions of your policy.
-Provincial health coverage will no be considered adequate for USask affiliated travel outside of Canada.
+Provincial health coverage will no be considered adequate for travels outside of Canada.

 Following are some generic guidelines that may help you determine if the insurance you have or are planning to get is sufficient for you: